 Welcome to our community of graduate students, faculty, and staff.
 Please read this guide carefully.
 It contains information vital to your success in the program.
 Refer back to it often.
 You are responsible for being aware of all relevant information in this Redbook.
 It will answer many, if not all, of your questions about our procedures and programs.
 It is intended to provide a helpful summary of and supplement to the Dedman College Graduate Catalog.
 In the event of a discrepancy between these two documents, the Dedman College Graduate Catalog takes precedence.
+Should the University make a change to the policies governing the Graduate Program after the publication of this Redbook, those policies will override any listed in this Redbook.

-This 2016-2017 edition of the Redbook provides guidelines for this academic year and - for entering graduate students - will continue to serve as your guide until you complete your degree requirements.
+This 2017-2018 edition of the Redbook provides guidelines for this academic year and - for entering graduate students - will continue to serve as your guide until you complete your degree requirements.
 Our curricula are reviewed periodically, with considerable attention given to student course evaluations.
 While you are with us, there may be some program changes, often in response to student suggestions.
 Changes in requirements are never retroactive.
 You may follow the guidelines in effect at the time you entered the graduate program or you may elect to adopt a subsequent set of guidelines published in a later Redbook.
 However, you cannot "mix and match;" you must follow all of the procedures in a given Redbook.